-If you are planning a trip to North America, Australia, Central Africa or Southeast Asia, you should get vaccinated, as the frequency of chronically infected people is highest here.
-This is especially true if there are risk factors, such as close contact with the local population, possible sexual contact, travel abroad for medical procedures (e.g. dental treatment, cosmetic surgery), dialysis treatment while traveling, a long-term stay in countries with limited medical care, tattoos, piercings or even an occupational risk.
+If you are planning a trip to North America, Australia, Central Africa or South-East Asia, you should get vaccinated, as the frequency of chronically infected people is highest here.
+This is especially true if risk factors are present, for example close contact with the local population, possible sexual contact, travel abroad for the purpose of medical procedures (e.g. dental treatment, cosmetic surgery), dialysis treatment while travelling, a long-term stay in countries with limited medical care, tattoos, piercings or even an occupational risk.

-The hepatitis B vaccine is an inactivated vaccine and is often administered in combination with hepatitis A.
+The hepatitis B vaccination is an inactivated vaccine and is often administered in combination with hepatitis A.

 Basic immunisation consists of three vaccinations within 6 months.
-There is no complete protection until after the third vaccination.
+Complete protection only exists after the third vaccination.
 If you are in a hurry due to a spontaneous trip, there is also a rapid vaccination schedule.

-According to the STIKO, routine booster vaccinations against hepatitis B are not provided.
+Routine booster vaccinations against hepatitis B are not provided according to the STIKO.
 A booster vaccination is only recommended in case of special risk.

-To find out which vaccinations are appropriate for your planned trip, simply make an appointment for a travel medicine consultation at one of our Avi Medical practices and talk to our medical team.
-They'll tell you what to look out for to ensure you're safe and relaxed on your next trip.
+To find out which vaccinations are useful for your planned trip, simply make an appointment for a travel medicine consultation at one of our Avi Medical practices and discuss with our medical team.
+The team will tell you what to look out for so that you can travel safely and relaxed on your next trip.